Discover the art and charm of Japanese bonsai: a guide to adding natural charm to your Hong Kong home

 _______________________________________

-1. Choose the right tree species
+1. Choose a suitable tree species

-- Goyomatsu: fine needles and elegant shape
+- Goyomatsu: Fine needles and elegant tree shape

 2. Maintenance and care

-3. Choose a reputable supplier
+3. Choose reputable suppliers

 _______________________________________